Arman-mi/Smiley/README.md

 - Music playback currently uses a hard-coded local path in `src/core/AudioPlayer.java`.
 If audio doesn’t play on your machine, update it to a repo-relative path (e.g. `src/music/gg.wav` or `resources/background_music.wav`).

-## Credits

-- `src/tileengine/` and the `StdDraw`-based rendering approach come from a course-provided starter codebase.
-- The game logic (rounds, enemies, combat, health, potions, save/load) is custom work on top of that foundation.